AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/query-driven-rework-progress.md

 - Do not increase workload/caps yet; current standard strict cell already has healthy accepted query counts.
 - Do not lower gates for a success claim while learning causality still fails.
 - Next scientific checkpoint should target either selector/length allocation or material causality from the Checkpoint 4.74 candidate.

+Current extra discoveries:
+- The best candidate depends materially on `learned_segment_length_repair_fraction=0.6`; summaries must carry this knob because no-repair has stronger score causality but invalid global geometry.
+- The score-protected length frontier in the best/no-repair artifacts only clears the `0.80` length gate while protecting about `10%` of budget for top learned-score points.
+At the guide's `25%` learned-slot materiality floor, the length upper bound is about `0.7911`, so the current selector/score distribution has a real learned-control-vs-length tension.
+- `max_budget_share_per_ship` in `simplification/learned_segment_budget.py` is not a strict per-ship cap when the fair-share cap is larger; it is effectively `max(share_cap, fair_share_cap)`.
+Treat the name as misleading when reasoning about selector allocation caps.

 ## Checkpoint 1 — Workload Generator And Profile Health